alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-muslims-christians-exchanging-congratulations.md

 lang: en
 locale: en
 note: true
-excerpt: "It is not permissible to greet Christians or other disbelievers on their festivals and religious occasions, for this will be a sort of encouraging them in their falsehood and sharing in their sin."
+summary: "It is not permissible to greet Christians or other disbelievers on their festivals and religious occasions, for this will be a sort of encouraging them in their falsehood and sharing in their sin."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz